Chiswick High Road walking and cycling changes

 On roads which interchange with Chiswick High Road from the south such as Airedale Avenue why are there no warning signs to road users about the ''two-way'' cycle route they have to cross to join Chiswick High Road, yet the Hogarth Health Club does have such a sign for cars to see on exiting the club onto Airedale Avenue?

-Fairfax70 asked over 2 years ago
+Fairfax70 asked about 3 years ago

 Thank you for your comment, in the proposed upgrades to the route additional signs are proposed at all side roads adjacent to the cycle track.
 This provides warning of the presence of cyclists in both directions.
 The sign chosen is a standard sign face from the national guidance.
 Any bespoke signs require specific approval from the DfT.